CodeGym /Java Blog /Learning Java /The Most Challenging Topics in Learning Java

 Inheritance

 Inheritance is a potent tool for creating OO structures.
 It's an essential mechanism in Java, allowing you to inherit another class's features (fields and methods).
 However, when not used properly, it can create a very tightly coupled code and is hard to maintain.
 Inheritance has gathered a pretty fearsome reputation because of this.
-And to help students get the hang of using it correctly, we have prepared an extensive lesson and article:
+To help students get the hang of using it correctly, we have prepared some useful content for you:

 Static